yantra-core/CrossWindow.js/ReadMe.md

 This more featured demo contains a Mantra.js game instance, a Player with arrows, and some NPCS.
 Try opening a window and shooting some arrows.

-In this example, the Mantra.js event emitter bridges to the `CrossWindow` event emitter.
-Each time a Game Entity exits the viewport, Mantra emits an event that CrossWindow.js sends to the best available open window based on the entity's exit position.
+In this example, the `Mantra` event emitter bridges to the `CrossWindow` event emitter.
+Each time a Game Entity exits the viewport, Mantra.js emits an event that CrossWindow.js sends to the best available open window based on the entity's exit position.

 ## Installation